Charlie-XIAO/Charlie-XIAO.github.io/_posts/2024-09-11-scikit-learn-kde.md

 \hat{f}_H(\mathbf{x})=\frac{1}{n}\sum_{i=1}^nK_H(\mathbf{x}-\mathbf{x}_i)=\frac{1}{n|H|}\sum_{i=1}^nK\left(H^{-1}(\mathbf{x}-\mathbf{x}_i)\right),
 $$

 except that this time we have a bandwidth matrix.
-Also similar to the univariate case, a good bandwidth matrix should be chosen proportional to $$\Sigma^{1/2}$$ where $$\Sigma$$ is the covariance matrix of data.
+Also similar to the univariate case, a good bandwidth matrix should be chosen proportional to $$ \Sigma^{1/2} $$ where $$ \Sigma $$ is the covariance matrix of data.
 In other words, the bandwidth in each dimension should have unit variance.
 Otherwise, the same thing as in the univariate case will happen per dimension.

 ## Proposed Solution